Kachi-Awaji/GIT-intro/Lesson-6.md

 ![__Git__ Status](./images/61-BelowMenu.png)

 A list of the repositories on your account is displayed on the left side.
 In the middle, you will see updates from other users or projects you might be following.
+It will also display what you do on __GitHub__.
 On the right side are links to other repositories you might be interested in... think 'repo suggestions'...

 ## Finding other users
 The Search field is how you find a host of things on __GitHub__.
 Enter "Kachi Awaji" to find me 😊 on __GitHub__.